Astitva0409/SoC-Design-and-Planning/README.md

 |---------------|---------------|
 | Technology LEF | Holds information about the metal layers, via, DRC technology used by placer and router.|

+VLSI Routing: Tracks and Routes

+In VLSI design, understanding tracks and routes is essential for successful interconnect design.
+Let's break it down:

+## Tracks

+- **Definition:**
+  - Tracks represent predefined horizontal and vertical paths on each metal layer.
+  - They serve as guidelines for routing wires (metal traces) within a chip.

+- **Purpose:**
+  - Tracks help maintain uniform spacing and alignment during routing.
+  - They simplify the routing process by providing fixed paths.

+## Routes

+- **Definition:**
+  - Routes are the actual metal traces that carry signals (such as interconnects or wires).
+  - These traces can be placed over the tracks, following specified routing rules.

+- **Functionality:**
+  - Routes connect different components (cells) within the chip.
+  - They form the wiring network for data flow.

+## `tracks.info` File

+- The `tracks.info` file:
+  - Provides information about horizontal and vertical tracks available on each metal layer.
+  - Specifies pitch, spacing, and other relevant details necessary for efficient routing.

 ### Implementation